gschandan/PySynthLab/_sources/synthesis_problem.rst.txt

 .. code-block:: python

-   from z3 import Int, Function
-   max2 = synthesis_problem.context.z3_synth_functions['max2']
+   from z3 import Int, Function, If max2 = synthesis_problem.context.z3_synth_functions['max2']
    a, b = Int('a'), Int('b')
-   replacement = lambda x, y: If(x > y, x, y) substituted = synthesis_problem.substitute_constraints(synthesis_problem.context.z3_constraints, [max2], [replacement])
+   replacement = lambda x, y: If(x > y, x, y) substituted = synthesis_problem.substitute_constraints([synthesis_problem.context.z3_constraints], [max2], [replacement])
    print(substituted[0])  # Output: If(a > b, a, b) >= a

-For more detailed examples and usage, refer to the individual method docstrings.
+For more detailed examples and usage, refer to the individual method docstrings of both base classes and Z3 extensions.